Constructed Awareness Level 3

 Assess two ways externally-oriented clients may respond during processing.

-Assess two ways clients with fixed orientations may respond to trauma processing.
+Assess two ways clients with fixed and focused orientations may respond to trauma processing.

-Analyze two ways clients with fragmented orientations may respond during trauma processing.
+Analyze two ways clients with fluctuating and flooded orientations may respond during trauma processing.

 Compare sympathetic and parasympathetic responses during trauma processing.